← Piedmont guide

 Italy's first capital and chocolate capital: elegant arcades, the Egyptian Museum (2nd largest in the world), the Holy Shroud, FIAT history and gateway to the Langhe wine country.

-Turin is one of the most authentic places to discover in Piedmont.
-ItalyGo's curated itinerary planner includes Turin alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Piedmont in seconds, completely free.
+ItalyGo's curated itinerary planner includes Turin alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Piedmont in seconds, completely free, no signup required.

 Top things to do in Turin